Plan Your Schedule

 • General Education website provides detailed information about IUB GenEd requirements, including core learning outcomes, the GenEd Bulletin, and a list of approved courses for the academic year.

 Want to know what IUB GenEd requirements you have left?
 Or see how your AP or transfer credit counts toward your degree?
-Run your Academic Advisement Report or AAR (also known as Degree Progress Report).
+Check out your Stellic Official Degree Audit!

 Instructions:

-2. Click the link “Degree Progress” at the top of the screen.
+2. Click the link “Track Progress” on the lefthand side.

-The Academic Advisement Report shows how your IUB courses, transfer, test, or other special credits apply toward the academic requirements of your major.
-With an ARR you can:
+The Stellic Official Degree Audit shows how your IUB courses, transfer, test, or other special credits apply toward the academic requirements of your major.
+You can:

 • look up what General Education requirements you have fulfilled